mondaycom/monday-code-quickstarts/quickstart-node/README.md

 * Using Monday apps Queue
 * Using Monday code Logger

-**NOTE**: Storage feature does not work locally, you can only check it after you push your code to Monday Code
+**NOTE**: Storage feature does not work locally, you can only check it after you push your code to monday code.

-### Monday API Usage
+### Monday Platform API Usage

 * An example of updating column value in an item
 * An example of a custom query with generated types
-* An example of error handling with the Monday API
+* An example of error handling with the monday Platform API

 ### Integration and Authentication